pjscruggs/slogcp/docs/CONFIGURATION.md

     -   `5xx` -> `slog.LevelError`
     -   `4xx` -> `slog.LevelWarn`
     -   Others -> `slog.LevelInfo`
--   **Trace Context**: Extracts trace context from incoming headers using the globally configured OpenTelemetry propagator (e.g., W3C TraceContext, B3) and adds it to the request's `context.Context`.
+-   **Trace Context (inbound)**: Extracts trace context from incoming headers using the globally configured OpenTelemetry propagator (e.g., W3C TraceContext, B3) and adds it to the request's `context.Context`.
 This context is then used for logging, enabling trace correlation.

 ### `slogcphttp.InjectTraceContextMiddleware`